fhboswell/Chatter/README.md

 # Chatter
-Chatter is a speech to speech translation app using HP's haven on demand, Google Translate and more
+Chatter is a functioning proof of concept speech to speech translation app using HP's haven on demand, Google Translate and more